NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Conclusions and Limitations

 In this paper, we argued that two plausible assumptions about the ground-truth annotations are inapplicable to existing SGG datasets.
 To this end, we reformulated SGG as a noisy label learning problem and proposed a novel model-agnostic noisy label correction and sample training strategy: NICEST.
-It is composed of NICE and NIST, which solve the problem of noisy label learning by generating high-quality samples and efficient training, respectively.
+It is composed of NICE and NIST, which solves the problem of noisy label learning by generating high-quality samples and efficient training, respectively.
 NICE can not only detect the noisy samples, but also reassign robust soft predicate labels to them.
 NIST compensates for the tail-biased training defect of NICE by adopting a multi-teacher distillation strategy to enable the model to learn unbiased fusion knowledge.
-We re-organized the VG dataset to get VG-OOD to evaluate the model generalization capability better.
-Extensive experiments on VG and VG-OOD datasets prove the effectiveness of each component of NICEST.
+We re-organized the VG dataset to create VG-OOD for a better evaluation of the model generalization capability.
+Extensive experiments on VG, VG-OOD and GQA datasets prove the effectiveness of each component of NICEST.